-Recommendation: French Immersion Ancient & Medieval History 10 (French Immersion Social Studies 10)
+Prerequisite: Social Studies 10 (French Immersion Social Studies 10)

 The course content is the same at the English language Modern History course.
 However, the objectives are somewhat different.
 The French Immersion Modern History teacher is not only preoccupied with the knowledge of the course content but also with the development of the students' language skills.
 The course will cover topics such as the Great Discoveries, the Scientific Revolution, the Age of Enlightenment, the French Revolution, Industrialism, the World Wars, the Holocaust and the Cold War.
 The students will also learn about personalities who helped shape our world.
-Immersion students are strongly encouraged to study Modern History in French in order to continue developing language skills.
+Immersion students are strongly encouraged to study Modern History in French to continue developing language skills.
 The 111 course will be more research based and hopefully work more with primary documents.
 There is also a mark of 10% for participation in French.